“Our bills are half of what they used to be”

 “My advice to someone who’s considering getting a solar battery for solar panels would be to certainly look into the government rebate."

-"I would highly recommend; we’ve certainly found the whole process from applying for the rebate the installation all very smooth and very easy and now our bills are half of what they used to be and it won’t be many years before we make up that money as well.”
+"We’ve certainly found the whole process very smooth and very easy.
+Now our bills are half of what they used to be and it won’t be many years before we make up that money as well.”

 Updated